 30 credits

-This module is only available to registered social workers with two years or more post-registration practice experience.
+This module is only available to registered social workers with two or more years' more post-registration practice experience.
 It is targeted at social worker/experienced social worker level.

 30 credits